FAQ

 A: Our study offers screening and clinical results for 3 inherited genetic conditions: Hereditary Breast and Ovarian Cancer Syndrome, Lynch Syndrome, and Familial Hypercholesterolemia.
 There is no cost to you as a participant and the results from the genetic testing will be returned directly to you and may also be made a part of your medical record.
 These results may indicate you are at increased risk for certain conditions, such as heart disease

 or certain cancers, that when detected early can have a positive impact on your health.
-You may also receive insights into your personal ancestry and other non-medical traits such as your tolerance to lactose or gluten that may be of interest to you.

 Q. Will I be opting into being contacted about future research studies by participating in this project?